Chart Color Schemes

 Haberfield - Summer Hill displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Haberfield-Summer Hill's dwelling structure, as per the latest Census (2016), consisted of 45.2% houses and 54.8% other dwellings.
-In comparison, Sydney metropolitan area had 33.5% houses and 66.5% other dwellings.
+In Haberfield-Summer Hill as of the latest Census (2016), 45.2% of dwellings were houses while 54.8% were other types such as semi-detached and apartments.
+This is compared to Sydney metropolitan areas which had 33.5% houses and 66.5% other dwellings.
 Home ownership in Haberfield-Summer Hill stood at 33.6%, with mortgaged dwellings at 30.0% and rented ones at 36.4%.
-The median monthly mortgage repayment was $3,000, significantly higher than Sydney metro's average of $2,436 and the national average of $1,863.
-Median weekly rent in Haberfield-Summer Hill was $470, substantially above the Sydney metro figure of $465 and the national average of $375.
+The median monthly mortgage repayment was $3,000, higher than Sydney's average of $2,436.
+Median weekly rent in the area was $470 compared to Sydney's $465.
+Nationally, Haberfield-Summer Hill's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing